The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

 Because if you take care of your alumni, they will return the favor.
 They will refer.
 They will advocate.
 They will provide a better pipeline of candidate referrals who are more qualified for the roles you are seeking to fill than any careers site on earth.
 They can refer business to you with an authenticity money can’t buy.
 They are your most underused and overlooked advocates.

 And as for the ‘How?’ - How should you ask people who have left your organization to engage?
 How can you ensure you offer a platform and experience that compels?

 To drive value for you, your organization and your alumni, here are five ways to build a compelling community:

-- Authenticity: A corporate alumni network is not an opportunity to share one-way dialogue and content on your organization.
-Alumni by their very nature have left – and what you may think is interesting news and insights may not be as compelling to people no longer working there as you think.
-Make sure the content, offers, events, and communications reflect that people have many competing demands on their time and simply sharing corporate news is not a recipe for a successful alumni community!
+Authenticity: A corporate alumni network is not an opportunity to share one-way dialogue and content on your organization.
+These are individuals who have left your company – and what you may think is interesting news and insights may not be as compelling as you think to people no longer working there.
+Make sure the content, offers, events, and communications reflect that people have many competing demands on their time: simply sharing corporate news is not a recipe for a successful alumni community!